ulfmagnetics/ulfmagnetics.github.io/_posts/2022-03-06-bear-classification.md

 with realistic ways that I can use my skills to have a positive social impact, and this sounded interesting and promising.
 The post recommended trying out the fast.ai course as a way to see what deep learning is all about in 2022.
-I had dabbled with recurrent neural network back in 2014 or so, not long before we moved from San Francisco to Pittsburgh, but things have changed so much since then that I thought it made sense to start over from scratch.
+I had dipped a toe into recurrent neural networks back in 2014 or so, not long before we moved from San Francisco to Pittsburgh, but things have changed so much since then that I thought it made sense to start over from scratch.
+And, being honest, I never really made that much progress back then.
+Things were new and I was reading academic papers and trying to chart a course through without much help, messing around in lua (this was before PyTorch) and not getting too far.

-The course recommends setting up a blog -- I haven't had one since jeez maybe 2004, when I ran Wordpress on I hosted myself on a VPS! -- and writing about what I've been learning.
+In any case, this course recommends setting up a blog -- I haven't had one since jeez maybe 2004, when I ran Wordpress on I hosted myself on a VPS! -- and writing about what I've been learning.
 Writing is a way of synthesizing, of thinking out loud, and while I don't expect there to be any audience for these posts, there's always the chance that somebody out there is following in my tentative footsteps and that this could provide some food for though or some encouragement.
 Also I'm mid-career, to put it generously, have always struggled against my generalist tendencies and lack of focus, and could some kind of "commitment mechanism" to keep myself honest.
 In short, I want to do this